BirdeeHub/nixCats-nvim/README.md

 you can access the help for nixCats by typing `:help nixCats` and choosing one of the options suggested by the auto-complete.

-Now that you have access to the help and a nix lsp, to get started, first exit neovim. (but not the nix shell!)
+Now that you have access to the help and a Nix LSP, to get started, first exit Neovim. (but not the Nix shell!)

-In a terminal, navigate to your nvim directory and run your choice of the following commands at the top level of your neovim config:
+In a terminal, navigate to your nvim directory and run your choice of the following commands at the top level of your Neovim config:

 (don't worry!
-It doesnt overwrite anything!)
+It doesn't overwrite anything!)

 - standalone flake template:
 ```bash
   nix flake init -t github:BirdeeHub/nixCats-nvim
 ```
 - nixExpressionFlakeOutputs template:
-  - for more advanced nix users
+  - for more advanced Nix users
   - the outputs function of the flake template but as its own file callable with import ./the/dir { inherit inputs; }
     to recieve all normal flake outputs.
-    Best used after the default template to integrate your new neovim config into an existing flake-based configuration's repository
+    Best used after the default template to integrate your new Neovim config into an existing flake-based configuration's repository

 ```bash
   nix flake init -t github:BirdeeHub/nixCats-nvim#nixExpressionFlakeOutputs
 ```

-> If using zsh with extra regexing, be sure to escape the #
+> If using Zsh with extra regexing, be sure to escape the #

 There are others which _could_ be used to create a new base config, but these will be the simplest to start with, and don't inherit any previous config by default.

 All such templates have more or less the same options, so converting between them is easy.

-To add utilities for functionality without nix at `lua/nixCatsUtils`, also run the following at the top level of your neovim config:
+To add utilities for functionality without Nix at `lua/nixCatsUtils`, also run the following at the top level of your Neovim config:
 ```bash
   nix flake init -t github:BirdeeHub/nixCats-nvim#luaUtils
 ```

-> contains things like "is this nix?" "do this if not nix, else do that"
+> contains things like "is this Nix?" "do this if not Nix, else do that"

 > Needs to be in your config at lua/nixCatsUtils,
-> because if you dont use nix to load neovim,
+> because if you dont use Nix to load Neovim,
-> nixCats (obviously) can't provide you with anything from nix!
+> nixCats (obviously) can't provide you with anything from Nix!

 The starter templates will create an empty version of [flake.nix](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/fresh/flake.nix) (or [default.nix](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/nixExpressionFlakeOutputs/default.nix)) for you to fill in.

-If you are unfamiliar with neovim and want a ready-made starter config, you should instead use the following template:
+If you are unfamiliar with Neovim and want a ready-made starter config, you should instead use the following template:

 ```bash
   nix flake init -t github:BirdeeHub/nixCats-nvim#example